 A traveler back home.
 But where is home?
-Home of the adventurer is in the distance.
+Home is wherever you are ... or in the distance.

 I'm glad you explained the sign as I wouldn't have guessed it otherwise.
 Our "do not..." signs have a diagonal line through the image here.
 Now I've learned something new today.